surrealdb/surrealql-vsx/README.md

 ## Credits

-This grammar was much inspired by [Mathe42](https://github.com/mathe42)'s work.
+This grammar was originally inspired by [Mathe42](https://github.com/mathe42)'s work.
 You can find his work [here on GitHub](https://github.com/surrealdb-community/surrealql_vscode).